-Jessup Moot is a summer session elective (LAWS3010).
+Jessup Moot is a summer session elective.
 It is the Australian round of the Philip C. Jessup International Law Moot Court Competition.

 Members of the Jessup team are all expected to prepare the written memorials and participate in the internal ANU practice moots.
-The team then participates in the Australian rounds of the Jessup Moot competition and, if the team reaches the Final of the Australian rounds, would compete in the International Rounds in the United States.
+The team then participates in the Australian rounds of the Jessup Moot competition and, if the team reaches the Final of the Australian rounds, would compete in the International Rounds.

 There is a maximum of 5 team members.

-Applications for selection for the Summer Jessup Moot team close in first semester the year prior.
+Applications for selection for the Summer Jessup Moot team close in the second semester of the year prior.

 Upon successful completion, students will have the knowledge and skills to:

-- outline, summarise and/or synthesise a coherent and advanced knowledge of the underlying principles and significant norms of the international law;
+- Synthesise and evaluate the underlying principles and significant norms of international law.

-- demonstrate communication skills in order to moot as if an advocate at the International Court of Justice (ICJ), demonstrating adaptability in practise and competition moots by taken a range of positions within the advocacy team and either side of the legal dispute;
+- Moot in the role of advocate at the International Court of Justice (ICJ), demonstrating adaptability in practise and competition moots by taking a range of positions within the advocacy team and either side of the legal dispute.

-- outline, summarise and/or synthesise a clear and coherent exposition of knowledge and ideas to that specfic audience of judges of the ICJ;
+- Synthesise and communicate a clear and coherent exposition of knowledge and ideas to the judges of the ICJ.

-- analyse, consolidate and synthesise knowledge to identify and provide solutions to complex problems with intellectual independence;
+- Analyse, consolidate and synthesise knowledge to develop solutions to complex international law problems.

-- independently define, plan and conduct legal research on international law in order to produce applicant and respondent memorials for the Jessup Moot competition.
+- Define, plan and conduct legal research on international law in order to produce applicant and respondent memorials for the Jessup Moot competition.

-- 2. Participation in the oral rounds of the Australian Jessup Moot competition 50% (50) [LO null]
+- Participation in the oral rounds of the Australian Jessup Moot competition (50) [LO 2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.